biagiopietro/CookiesShop/README.md

 This is a simple Cookies shop application written using Laravel as framework.

 ## Cookies Shop online
-Too lazy to test Cookies Shop project locally?
+Too lazy to try Cookies Shop project locally?
 Don't worry!
 Try it online [Cookies Shop](http://cookies-shop.herokuapp.com)!!!